Automattic/boost-debugger/README.md

 This extension allows Happiness Engineers to debug Boost features on different sites easily.

+What it can do:
-Currently, it will only let you check if different modules are working as expected without digging through the source.
+- check if different modules are working as expected;
+- easily force disable modules on a page.

 ## Installation (Chrome, unpacked extension)
 1. Head over to the [releases page](https://github.com/Automattic/boost-debugger/releases).